 - Outer rotor: Up to 325 points per lobe

 - Porting: Dependant upon porting size, approximately every 0.5° rotation.
 Generally >1000 points

 The number of decimal places for each co-ordinate point can be defined (to align with the machine tool requirements).
-Also, a cutter size can be defined, to enable the creation of a machine tool path, rather than a centreline path.
+Also, cutter size can be defined, to enable the creation of a cutter centreline path, rather than a profile path.

 The files will be created using the same units as used for the design process (mm or inch).
-In the case of the porting files, there will be separate routines to correctly machine the upper and lower housing ports (if double sided or shadow porting is selected) so as to align correctly when the pump is assembled.
+In the case of the porting files, there will be separate routines to correctly machine the upper and lower housing ports (if double sided or shadow porting is selected) in order to align correctly when the pump is assembled.